Personal Finance

 (Source: GoFoodService)

-Tipping delivery staff has become a common practice, as survey results have found that 95% of people tip these workers.
-For many delivery staff, tips make up a substantial part of their income, which could range from 30 to 70%.
+Tipping delivery staff has become standard practice, with 95% of people providing gratuity to these workers.
+For many delivery personnel, tips constitute a substantial income portion, ranging from 30 to 70%.

 The Midwest is the best region for tippers, with 67% of people leaving more than 18% on a bill for service.
 The South is the worst.